 To a big extent, it depends on what causes the allergic reaction (i.e., the allergen)

-However, if you get hives every time you have something common, like - for example - milk or bread or aspirin, they will look twice, at least.
+However, if you get hives every time you have something common, such as -- for example -- milk or bread or aspirin, they will look twice, at least.
 Medication allergies are especially tricky.

-Given that your reaction, as described, is relatively mild, it may (stress on the MAY) not be that much of a problem.
+Given that your reaction, as described, is relatively mild, it may (stress on may) not be that much of a problem.
 Get documentation from your doc and take it to your recruiter and MEPS.

 It does vary.

-Each branch has slightly different rules when it come to visible tattoos. and some of that depends on the job you have in the military. as a general rule as long as the tattoos aren't found to be offensive then it generally isn't a problem.
+Each branch has slightly different rules when it comes to visible tattoos, and some of that depends on the job you have in the military.
+As a general rule, as long as the tattoos aren't found to be offensive, then it generally isn't a problem.
 But you may want to call and talk to a recruiter about it.

-In accordance with AR 670-1 Army - wear and appearance of the Uniform, Chap 1 - it specifies about tattoo's on the body.
-You can get a waiver or you may not need one provided that the tattoo is not offensive in any way.
-Tattoos on the neck above your collar when you wear a regulation shirt if, it can be seen is disqualifying.
-Tattoos anywhere that are racist, sexist, or offensive in any way are disqualifying.
-However if it is removed then you won't have a problem.
+In accordance with AR 670-1 Army -- wear and appearance of the Uniform, Chap 1 -- it specifies about tattoos on the body.
+You can get a waiver, or you may not need one -- provided that the tattoo is not offensive in any way.
+Tattoos on the neck above your collar when you wear a regulation shirt, if it can be seen, is disqualifying.
+Tattoos anywhere that are racist, sexist or offensive in any way are disqualifying.
+If it is removed, though, then you won't have a problem.

 But I'm hanging in there!!
-I have positive hopes and know that the surgeon general is just really busy ... but man it's starting to get to me.
-I guess I really shouldn't even start to get concerned until 2 months have passed?
-I'm not even sure how long waivers normally take..
+I have positive hopes and know that the surgeon general is just really busy ... but man, it's starting to get to me.
+I guess I really shouldn't even start to get concerned until two months have passed?
+I'm not even sure how long waivers normally take.

-1. Waivers have been known to take up to 3 months.
+1. Waivers have been known to take up to three months.
 Hang in there!!!

-2. my waiver took a little over three weeks and it just went through so hang in it'll get done it takes a while good luck
+2. My waiver took a little over three weeks, and it just went through so hang in [there].
+It'll get done.
+It takes awhile.
+Good luck.

 What are the consequences for bringing prescribed anti-depression medication?

-Anti depressants are disqualifying for 1 year after you stop taking them.
-You MUST stop with your doctors advice, DO NOT stop on your own.
+Antidepressants are disqualifying for one year after you stop taking them.
+You must stop with your doctor's advice; do not stop on your own.
 These medications often have to be reduced slowly to lower side effects and reduce risk of relapse.
-Once you are off and depression free for 1 year get copies of your treatment paperwork, including therapy notes and take them with you to your recruiter.
+Once you are off and depression free for one year, get copies of your treatment paperwork, including therapy notes, and take them to your recruiter.
 They will submit the documents to MEPS for review.
-MEPS will either DQ you, allow you to physical and enlist, or allow you to physical with a waiver (most likely).
+MEPS either will DQ you, allow you to physical and enlist, or allow you to physical with a waiver (most likely).

-You'll need to bring my medical records from the doctor who prescribed the anti-depressants.
-You'll go to MEPS, take the ASVAB but your processing will be terminated at a certain point due to being honest about depression.
+You'll need to bring my medical records from the doctor who prescribed the antidepressants.
+You'll go to MEPS and take the ASVAB, but your processing will be terminated at a certain point because of being honest about depression.
 Your records will be sent to the AF surgeon general's office for review.
 This supposedly takes between six weeks and three months -- mine took a full three months.

 If the waiver is granted, you'll be cleared to return to MEPS.
-On your return trip, they'll do a height/weight check then send you offsite to a psych consult.
-The doctor will then send his recommendation to MEPS where you will be reviewed further.
+On your return trip, they'll do a height/weight check, then send you offsite to a psych consult.
+The doctor will send his recommendation to MEPS, where you will be reviewed further.
 This took nearly five weeks for me.

 If you are deemed fit for service, you will return to MEPS for job selection.
 Contrary to what I was initially told, depression rules out many jobs in the AF.

 Will this affect my enlistment?
 I am currently finishing my first year in college and looking to enlist in the Air Force.
-When I was 18 I receive an underage drinking ticket at a new years party.
-Its been about a year and a half since then. ...
-I looked it up and it said it was a "Non-Traffic Ordinance Violation."
+When I was 18, I received an underage drinking ticket at a New Year's party.
+It’s been about a year and a half since then. ...
+I looked it up, and it said it was a "non-traffic ordinance violation."
 How does this affect my enlistment and job options?

-As long as you paid it, talk to your recruiter about , it could come up and haunt you if you don't.
+As long as you paid it, talk to your recruiter about it.
+It could come up and haunt you if you don't.

 I'm debating between the AF & Navy.
-Here recently I've been leaning towards the AF.
-The problem is, I want to make a 20 year career out of the military.
+Here recently I've been leaning toward the AF.
+The problem is, I want to make a 20-year career out of the military.
 I would like to get the best job available and get promoted on a regular basis.
-I would rather not be cut and sent home, so my question is; how safe would it be to join the AF for the long run compared to the Navy?
+I would rather not be cut and sent home, so my question is; How safe would it be to join the AF for the long run, compared to the Navy?

 2. Promotions are not candy.
-They argent handed out on a regular basis because they're primarily up to you to do what's required of you to gain the rank, along w/ studying for your tests, being involved in military activities, and PFT.
-While there are percentages and ceilings on the amount every time- you're responsible for your promotions in the long run.
+They aren't handed out on a regular basis, because they're primarily up to you to do what's required of you to gain the rank, along w/ studying for your tests, being involved in military activities and PFT.
+While there are percentages and ceilings on the amount every time, you're responsible for your promotions in the long run.

-If you are coming into the Air Force and you want to earn things through good old fashion hard work, you will be just fine.
+If you are coming into the Air Force and you want to earn things through good, old-fashioned hard work, you will be just fine.